-- Hands-on training on the production of film/video/audio media in academic contexts
+- Training on the production of film/video/audio media in academic contexts

 - Mentorship from current doctoral students using media as part of their research

-- Master classes and workshops with media makers and scholars
+- Classes and workshops with media makers and scholars

-- Access to a DSLR camera kit and editing software during the course of the Fellowship
+- Access to a camera and editing software during the course of the fellowship

-- An initial award of $3,000 (with additional supplemental funding after the first year)
+- An award of $3,000 disbursed over the fellowship